 Credits may earn you a tax refund

 The IRS offers a number of tax credits that you can take directly off your taxes rather than your income.
 If the credit is more than you owe in taxes, in some cases, you can claim the excess credit as a refund.

-If you qualify for tax credits, such as the Earned Income Tax Credit or Additional Child Tax Credit, you can receive a refund even if you paid no taxes.
+If you qualify for tax credits, such as the Earned Income Tax Credit or Additional Child Tax Credit, you can receive a refund even if your tax is $0.
 To claim the credits, you have to file your 1040 and other tax forms.